01-edu/public/subjects/DPxAI/first-move/README.md

 This is more of a puzzle to use your brain to follow hints and make things work, even if it seems complex (it is not!).
 Isn't that your brain's superpower?

-> Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to the Quest 00 goal!
+> Follow the instructions, ask your peers if you are stuck and stay motivated because you are close to the Shape Crafting goal!
 > Follow every hint you have in the subject!

 ### Instructions